atosti/java-testing/README.md

 File structure
 * Create a separate source folder for all your tests which mirrors your project’s structure.

-`src/main/java/…	Contains your project`
+`src/main/java/… - Contains your project`

-`src/test/java/…	Contains the tests for your project`
+`src/test/java/… - Contains the tests for your project`

 * Although the source is kept separate, both the tests and the main code should reside in the same package.

-`package com.site.my;	Project’s package line`
+`package com.site.my; - Project’s package line`

-`package com.site.my;	Tests’ package line`
+`package com.site.my; - Tests’ package line`

 ## Naming convention of files
-* The typical naming convention for tests is pre-pending `Test` to the name of the file being testing.
+* The typical naming convention for tests is pre-pending or post-pending `Test` to the name of the file being testing.
+This is up to you to decide, but the decision should be _**uniform**_, don't mix these two formats.

-`MyService.java		The service you wish to test`
+`MyService.java - The service you wish to test`

-`TestMyService.java		The test for MyService`
+`TestMyService.java - The test with a pre-pended name`

+`MyServiceTest.java - The test with a post-pended name`

 ## Naming convention of tests
-* Inside your test files, the methods should use the following naming convention:
+* Inside your test files, the methods should follow a naming convention similar to:

-`MethodName_StateUnderTest_ExpectedBehavior`

-`e.g. myService_AllParametersNull_AssertReturnsFalse()`
+`MethodName_StateUnderTest_ExpectedBehavior - Naming convention`

+`myService_AllParametersNull_AssertReturnsFalse() - Example`

 ## Mocking and Stubbing
 * Allows you to “call” methods without truly calling a method.
 Instead, a fake method is called which has a return value hard-coded by you.